• Skip to primary navigation

 • dioramas

 When your child has finished reading a book and you’d like them to complete a report on it, think again.
-Instead, have them create a diarama out of paper, cardboard, or even legos.
-Let them draw a picture rather than a 3 page report.
+Instead, have them create a diorama out of paper, cardboard, or even legos.
+Let them draw a picture rather than a 3-page report.
 Let them create a comic book to summarize the story.
 Have them create their own video using toys or animals or whatever they so please.

 Don’t limit their work to paper and pencil.
 There are so many ways for them to record what they’ve learned.

-Our favorites are lapbooks and notebooks, the information is stored in differently in their notebook, they remember pictures better than they do text.
+Our favorites are lapbooks and notebooks, the information is stored each differently in their notebook, they remember pictures better than they do text.

 What is a Visual Learner?